11 Car Safety Systems Set To Become Mandatory

 The aforementioned features that will soon come as standard have sent some motorists into a panic.
 Indeed many fear new technology will be used by manufacturers as justification for ratcheting up prices.
 The EU have moved to quell those fears, stating there should be ‘little to no impact’ financially.
 Time will tell.

-The bigger story in terms of budgets may be the E75 billion it hopes to save from a reduction in accidents.
+The bigger story in terms of budgets may be the 75 billion Euros it hopes to save from a reduction in accidents.
 If the legislation is ratified expect it to be amended before its implementation, with experts views on what is essential evolving in line with technology.

 Vision Zero is ambitious, but at least it’s for the right reasons.